MeshTailor: Cutting Seams via Generative Mesh Traversal: Method Details

 \subsection{Detailed Seam Chain Representation}

 \paragraph{Seam as an edge set.} In UV unwrapping, seams indicate mesh edges along which the surface is cut to produce one or multiple UV charts.
 We formalize a seam layout as an edge subset $\mathcal{S}\subseteq\mathcal{E}$.
 Equivalently, each edge $e\in\mathcal{E}$ can be assigned a binary label $y_e\in\{0,1\}$ with $y_e=\mathbb{I}[e\in\mathcal{S}]$.
 However, treating seams as independent edge labels under-specifies their \emph{global structure}.
 In practice, seams must exhibit coherent connectivity (continuity, frequent loop structures, and strong coupling to the underlying triangulation).
-To model such structure explicitly, we adopt a serialized \emph{seam chain} representation amenable to autoregressive generation.
+To model such structure explicitly, we adopt a serialized \emph{seam chain} representation compatible with autoregressive generation.

 \paragraph{Seam chain.} We represent a seam layout as a set of seam chains $\mathcal{C}$.
-Our supervision starts from the extracted seam-edge set $\mathcal{S}$ (Sec.~A.1), which we decompose into $\mathcal{C}$ by tracing maximal edge-connected paths on the seam subgraph, covering both open chains and closed loop cuts, and use them as training targets throughout.
+Training targets are constructed from the extracted seam-edge set $\mathcal{S}$ (Sec.~\ref{sec:supp_data}).
+We decompose $\mathcal{S}$ into chains $\mathcal{C}$ by tracing maximal edge-connected paths on the seam subgraph, yielding both open chains and closed loop cuts.
 Formally, a seam chain is a vertex sequence $\mathbf{c}=(v_1,v_2,\ldots,v_T)$ with $v_t\in\mathcal{V}$ that forms a walk on the mesh:

 It induces an ordered seam-edge list $\{(v_t,v_{t+1})\}_{t=1}^{T-1}$.
 We denote a \emph{loop cut} as a special chain whose start and end coincide, i.e., $v_1=v_T$.
 Loop cuts are prevalent in artist seam annotations (e.g., rings around limbs or torso junctions), and our chain formalism supports them naturally in practice.